 Special Feature: Teen Dating Violence

-With support from the Office for Victims of Crime, the National Dating Abuse Helpline launched to help make vital resources accessible to teens experiencing dating violence.
-The helpline also offers tips on preventing abusive relationships and promotes awareness of healthy dating relationships.
+With support from the Office for Victims of Crime, the loveisrespect website (originally the National Dating Abuse Helpline) helps make vital resources accessible to teens experiencing dating violence.
+The associated helpline also offers tips on preventing abusive relationships and promotes awareness of healthy dating relationships.